Louisiana Avenue at C and First Streets, NW

 Dear Ms. Mendelson-Ielmini:

-In its meeting of 18 June via videoconference, the Commission of Fine Arts reviewed a revised concept submission for the proposed commemorative work honoring the Peace Corps, to be located in the triangular park reservation bounded by Louisiana Avenue and First and C Streets, NW.
-Acknowledging the revisions intended to integrate the memorial’s various elements, the Commission did not take an action, providing the following comments to be addressed in the continued development of the design.
+In its public meeting of 17 September conducted by videoconference, the Commission of Fine Arts reviewed a revised concept submission for the Peace Corps Commemorative Park, to be located in the triangular reservation bounded by Louisiana Avenue and First and C Streets, NW.
+The Commission approved the submission with the following comments for the development of the design and associated details.

 /s/Thomas E. Luebke, FAIA

 Lisa Mendelson-Ielmini, Acting Director

 National Park Service

 Roger Lewis, Peace Corps Commemorative Foundation